venomous0x/WhatsAPI/EVENTS.md

   - filehash: The audio file hash.
   - duration: The audio duration.
   - acodec: The audio codec.
+- onvCard:
+  - phone: The user phone number including the country code.
+  - from: The sender phone number.
+  - msgid: The message id.
+  - type: The message type.
+  - time: The unix time when send message notification.
+  - name: The sender name.
+  - contact: The vCard contact name.
+  - vcard: The vCard.
 - onMessageReceivedServer:
   - phone: The user phone number including the country code.
   - from: The sender phone number.